 - Spinalis: The spinalis is the smallest muscle and the nearest to the spinal column.
 Its functions are turning side to side, and it helps control your head when you’re looking up.

 - Longissimus: This is the middle part and the largest muscle of the three muscles.
 Its functions are lateral flexion and extension of the spine and help turn your head from side to side.

 - Iliocostalis: The Iliocostalis is the furthest away from the spine and begins at the sacrum.
 Its functions are lateral flexion and spinal extension.

 The lower back’s smaller muscles provide the foundation for you to get stronger, help prevent you from getting injured, and allow the bigger muscles to do their job.
 Here are other important benefits of training the lower back.

-We live in an internally rotated society, which is caused by our near-constant hunched over position.
 Strong spinal erectors play an important role in maintaining good posture and keeping a neutral spine during heavily loaded movements.
-By training them, you undo some of the damage of sitting.
+By training them, you may undo some of the damage of sitting.
 That is, as long as you stay consistent.